mora-lab/DynBioNet/README.md

 After start this VirtualBox, log in using `moralab` as user and password, open the Firefox browser can see the DynBioNet interface.
 Or visit the address http://localhost:3838/DynBioNet/.

+The scripts of DynBioNet locate in `/srv/shiny-server/DynBioNet/` folder.

 ## 2. Upload data: